Maciel (footballer, born 2000)

-Lucas Maciel Felix (born 18 January 2000) is a Brazilian professional footballer who plays as a midfielder for MLS Next Pro club New England Revolution II.
+Lucas Maciel Felix (born 18 January 2000) is a Brazilian professional footballer who plays as a midfielder for Polish IV liga Lublin club Stal Kraśnik.

 Career

 Youth

 Maciel spent ten years with the Botafogo academy.
 He appeared for Botafogo's under-20 side and in the 2019 under-20 Campeonato Brasileiro.

 New England Revolution II

 On 16 January 2020, Maciel joined USL League One side New England Revolution II ahead of their 2020 season.
 He made his professional debut on 25 July 2020, starting against Union Omaha.

-After having his option declined by the first team at the end of the 2023 season, he re-signed with New England Revolution II on January 5, 2024.
+After having his option declined by the first team at the end of the 2023 season, he re-signed with New England Revolution II on 5 January 2024.

 New England Revolution

 On 22 March 2021, Maciel signed a first-team contract with New England Revolution.
 He made his debut on 3 May 2021, starting against Atlanta United.